astronomer/docs/learn/airflow-kafka.md

 5. Create a second new connection.

 6. Name your second connection `kafka_listener` and select the `Generic` connection type.
-Provide the same details for the connection to your Kafka cluster as a JSON  as in step 2.3, with the exception that you will need to use a different `goup.id`.
+Provide the same details as in step 2.3, with the exception that you will need to use a different `group.id`.
 Having a second connection with a different `group.id` is necessary because the DAGs in this tutorial will have two consuming tasks which consume messages from the same Kafka topic.
 Learn more in [Kafka's Consumer Configs documentation](https://kafka.apache.org/documentation/#consumerconfigs).

 7. Click Save.

 ## Step 3: Create a DAG with a producer and a consumer task

-The [Airflow Kafka provider package](https://registry.astronomer.io/providers/apache-airflow-providers-apache-kafka/versions/latest) contains both a ProduceToTopicOperator, which you can use to produce messages directly to a Kafka topic and a ConsumeFromTopicOperator which can directly consume messages from a topic.
+The [Airflow Kafka provider package](https://registry.astronomer.io/providers/apache-airflow-providers-apache-kafka/versions/latest) contains a ProduceToTopicOperator, which you can use to produce messages directly to a Kafka topic, and a ConsumeFromTopicOperator, which you can use to directly consume messages from a topic.

 1. Create a new file in your `dags` folder called `produce_consume_treats.py`.